Avik9/Problem_Solver/README.md

 The problem module has been introduced basically to encapsulate the creation and management of problems to be solved (which is not our primary interest here) from the mechanism by which the problems are solved by concurrent worker processes (which is our main interest).
-The problems that we create are just built from random data, though it would also be possible to have some of the "constructor" methods read real problem data from a file.
-Your master process will have to call methods of the problem source to obtain problems and post solutions, but otherwise you should not worry about how this all works, or even how meaningful it might all be.
+The problems that it creates are just built from random data, though it would also be possible to have some of the "constructor" methods read real problem data from a file.
+The master process will call methods of the problem source to obtain problems and post solutions.

-### Functions You Must Implement
+### Functions I Implemented

-As part of your implementation of `polya`, you are to provide implementations for the following two functions:
+I provided the implementations for the following two functions:

 * `int master(int workers);` -- Main function for the master process.